Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: System Model and Preliminaries

-where $\Dataset$ and $\Dataset'$ differ in at most one element. \end{definition} Standard differential privacy provides strong individual-level guarantees but can lead to loose bounds under composition.
-To address this, we use Rényi Differential Privacy (RDP), which offers a tighter analysis of cumulative privacy loss across multiple iterations. \begin{definition}[Rényi Differential Privacy (RDP)~\cite{mironov2017renyi}] Let $\RDPalpha>1$ and $\RDPepsilon>0$.
-A randomized mechanism $f: \mathcal{X}^\DatasetSize \mapsto \mathcal{Y}$ satisfies $(\RDPalpha,\RDPepsilon)$-RDP if, for any pair of adjacent datasets $\Dataset, \Dataset' \in \mathcal{X}^\DatasetSize$, the Rényi divergence of order $\RDPalpha$ between the output distributions satisfies:
+where $\Dataset$ and $\Dataset'$ differ in at most one element. \end{definition} Standard DP provides strong individual-level guarantees but can lead to loose bounds under composition.
+To address this, we use Rényi Differential Privacy (RDP), which offers a tighter analysis of cumulative privacy loss.